fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Earlier we added eslint to help us enforce coding style, so let's do the same to this app.
 Start by adding the necessary dependencies and then create the required _.eslintrc_ file as you did before, with the same contents.
 Then add the linting script to _package.json_.

 Now you might notice that eslint gives you all kinds of warnings, which we want to get rid of.
 This is because our eslint doesn't understand React at the moment.
-What you need to do is to add a new dependency _eslint-config-react_.
-And the create-react-app doesn't seem to include the type information for react and react DOM, so let's add those dependencies as well.
+What you need to do is to add a new dependency _eslint-config-react_:

 ```
-npm install --save-dev eslint-config-react @types/react @types/react-dom
+npm install --save-dev eslint-config-react
 ```

 Now we still need to setup eslint to understand react, so add react to used plugins and to extended configurations.
 The file _.eslintrc_ should now look like this: